metguy/trending_youtubers/README.md

 ### Install and Setup
 For this project, I utilized Jupyter Notebook as my editor and Git as the terminal to setup the virtual environment.
 You'll also need Python in order to run the program.
 I recommend downloading all of these if not already installed on your system.
 * *If* you have Windows, click [here](https://github.com/git-guides/install-git) to install Git.
-* For intructions on installing Jupyter Notebook, click [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html). <br>
+* For instructions on installing Jupyter Notebook, click [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html). <br>
 * Download Python [here](https://www.python.org/downloads/). <br>

 This project can also be ran in Google Colab.
 If you wish to do that instead, you can find more information on that by clicking on the links [here](https://saturncloud.io/blog/how-can-i-run-notebooks-of-a-github-project-in-google-colab/) and [there](https://medium.com/@steve7an/how-to-test-jupyter-notebook-from-github-via-google-colab-7dc4b9b11a19).